damianhakert/damianhakert.github.io/_posts/2014-02-14-gitlab-is-now-simple-to-install.md

 ---

 GitLab is the most fully featured open source application to manage git repositories.
-But a downside is that historically it has been hard to install and update.
-Installing required a following a long guide.
+However, historically it was not easy to install and update GitLab.
+Installing it required copy-pasting commands from a long guide.
-It was a guide that [actually worked](https://twitter.com/robinvdvleuten/status/424163226532986880) but still it is 10 pages long.
+The guide [actually worked](https://twitter.com/robinvdvleuten/status/424163226532986880) but it was 10 pages long.
 In spite of this GitLab has become the most popular solution for on premise installations with 50,000 organizations using it.
-But to grow even faster we needed to simplify the update and installations processes.
+To grow even faster we needed to simplify the update and installations processes.
 So in GitLab 6.4 we made sure that [upgrading is now only a single command](http://blog.gitlab.org/gitlab-ce-6-dot-4-released/).
 Today we can announce that installing GitLab is also greatly simplified.